 - Guides: On the whole, I was seriously impressed by this aspect!
 A number of the guides possessed insider knowledge on the destinations throughout Israel we were touring and of those that didn’t, they were still mega-smartypants.
 Expect plenty of wild hand gesticulations.

 - Meals: When they were included, they were food-coma inducingly delicious.
-When they weren’t, they were equally delicious (travelling Israel always promises in the food department) but probably should have been included in the tour price.
+When they weren’t, they were equally delicious (backpacking Israel always promises in the food department) but probably should have been included in the tour price.
 An Israel tour package should have it all, right?

 - Transport: The wheels on the bus go round-and-round; no complaints there.